MicrosoftDocs/VBA-Docs/api/Visio.MouseEvent.DragState.md

 ## Remarks

 The **DragState** property extends the **MouseMove** event by returning detailed information about the state of mouse movements and actions throughout the course of a drag and drop operation.
-You can use the **DragState** property in conjunction with the **[EventList.AddAdvise](Visio.EventList.AddAdvise.md)** method to determine whether a drag and drop operation is beginning, or whether the mouse is entering a drop-target window, moving over the window, dropping an object in the target window, or leaving the window.
+Use the **DragState** property in conjunction with the **[EventList.AddAdvise](Visio.EventList.AddAdvise.md)** method to determine whether a drag and drop operation is beginning, or whether the mouse is entering a drop-target window, moving over the window, dropping an object in the target window, or leaving the window.

 > [!NOTE]
 > You can specify exactly which drag-states extensions you want to listen to by using the **[Event.SetFilterActions](Visio.Event.SetFilterActions.md)** method.